A class of charged and charged-Taub-NUT metrics in the presence of a massless scalar field and some of their

 Another approach to understanding the properties of compact astrophysical objects is by studying their interactions with the surrounding environment.
 The perturbations of such objects give rise to the emission of gravitational waves, which can be analyzed through their corresponding quasi-normal modes (QNMs).
 QNMs are characterized by damped oscillations that evolve over time, providing valuable information about the object's internal structure and the nature of its spacetime.
 For more details on QNMs and their calculation methods, refer to \cite{nollert1996significance, nollert1999quasinormal, kokkotas1999quasi, dreyer2003quasinormal, berti2009quasinormal, denef2010black, konoplya2011quasinormal, flachi2013quasinormal, matyjasek2017quasinormal}.
 In Sec. \ref{6a}, we employ the light ring method \cite{ferrari1984new, ferrari1984oscillations, mashhoon1985stability} to derive the QNMs.

 The paper is organized as follows.
 In Sec. \ref{2}, we derive the charged versions of the metrics introduced in \cite{Azizallahi2023} using Harrison transformations.
-For specific choices of parameters, these metrics reduce to the charged Fisher–Janis–Newman–Winicour (FJNW) and charged $ \gamma$-metrics.
+For specific choices of parameters, these metrics reduce to the charged FJNW and charged ZV metrics.
 We then analyze geodesic motion to constrain the permissible range of the metric parameters.
 Additionally, we investigate the dynamics of neutral particles in the background of these spacetimes.

 In Sec. \ref{CTNS}, we apply both the Ehlers and Harrison transformations to construct a class of charged Taub-NUT metrics in the presence of a scalar field.
 Section \ref{5} is devoted to the study of gravitational lensing, where we derive the deflection angle of light in scenarios with and without charge, the NUT parameter, and the scalar field.
 In Sec. \ref{6a}, we compute the quasi-normal modes (QNMs) for specific parameter limits.
 Finally, Sec. \ref{6} summarizes our findings and presents the conclusions.